alibaba/nquery/README.md

 it could be used in some typical scenarios:
   * As a SQL frontend, do syntax checking and formating.
-  * As a SQL engine for your KV databases like hbase or anything like that.
+  * As a SQL engine for your KV databases like HBase or anything like that.
   * Providing a SQL interface for your HTTP/WEB service.
-  * Do data merging and intergration among many differecnt data sources like Oracle, MySQL, HBase etc.
+  * Do data merging and intergration among many different data sources like Oracle, MySQL, HBase etc.

 ##  Demo & Test